-- 3.1.1 SNH did not provide any records of key breeding bird species for the proposed scheme in their consultation correspondence. - 3.1.2 Consultation with the RSPB did not identify the presence of any RSPB nature reserves or provide any previous records of breeding bird species within or adjacent to the proposed scheme study area. - 3.1.3 The Scottish Ornithologists' Club (SOC) and the RSPB are jointly involved in a 5-year project to produce a Breeding Bird Atlas for Aberdeenshire (which was due for completion in 2006 but as yet as not been published).
-Records of confirmed, possible and probable breeding bird species are available for a selection of areas within the route corridor (not all areas within the route corridor have been surveyed to date) based on a 2km by 2km (tetrad) grid sampling system. - 3.1.4 Existing survey data were not obtained from SOC and the RSPB for the following reasons: - the data were not of sufficient detail in terms of the specific location of bird species for an EIA (i.e. the tetrads were too large); and - data derived from SOC/RSPB's and Jacobs methodologies are incompatible due to differences employed to gather the data.
-SOC/RSPB used the Brown and Shepherd (1993) method for surveying upland breeding wader populations while the CBC methodology was used for this assessment.
+- 3.1.1 SNH were unable to provide any records of key breeding bird species for the proposed scheme in their consultation correspondence. - 3.1.2 Consultation with the RSPB did not identify the presence of any RSPB nature reserves or provide any previous records of breeding bird species within or adjacent to the proposed scheme study area. - 3.1.3 The Scottish Ornithologists' Club (SOC) and the RSPB are jointly involved in a 5-year project to produce a Breeding Bird Atlas for Aberdeenshire (which was due for completion in 2006, but as yet as not been published).
+Records of confirmed, possible and probable breeding bird species are available for a selection of areas within the route corridor (not all areas within the route corridor have been surveyed to date) based on a 2km by 2km (tetrad) grid sampling system.